SachinTemgar/High-Performance-Pneumonia-Detection-Localization-HPC-Project-/README.md

-#🫁 Lungs Pneumonia Detection and Localization using Deep Learning
+#🫁Lungs Pneumonia Detection and Localization using Deep Learning

-##🚀 Project Overview
+##🚀Project Overview

 This project applies Deep Learning and High-Performance Computing (HPC) to detect and localize pneumonia in chest X-ray (CXR) images.
 It leverages Convolutional Neural Networks (CNNs) for classification and YOLOv8 for bounding-box localization, trained in both serial and parallel environments using multi-core CPUs and multi-GPU clusters.